-Legal Lifeline – when do you need a solicitor?
+Legal Lifeline – when you will need a solicitor

 From buying your first home to writing a will, there will be times in your life when you will need the help of a solicitor for legal advice and guidance.

 We have created a Legal Lifeline to help you understand when you may need the assistance of a legal professional throughout your life and the essential role they play in protecting your best interests.

 The first time most of us will come into contact with a solicitor is when we buy our very first home.
 When you buy a property, you need to go through a process called conveyancing to legally transfer the title of ownership from one person to another.
 There are many legal documents, processes and potential problems along the house buying road, so it’s highly advised to employ an experienced property solicitor to act on your behalf to ensure you’re protected.